astronomer/docs/software/upgrade-astronomer.md

 #### Deprecation of PodSecurityPolicy

-[PodSecurityPolicies (PSPs)](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) were deprecated in Kubernetes 1.25.
+In Kubernetes 1.25, [PodSecurityPolicies (PSPs)](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) were deprecated in favor of [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
 If you were using PSPs on your Astronomer Software installation, consider the following options for moving away from PSPs on Kubernetes 1.25:

 - Run the following command to set a baseline policy for all Pods in your Astronomer namespace: